codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

 >For Codefresh on-premises, you need to define two sets of parameters, `global`, and `argo-platform`.
 We recommend using the same values for both sets of parameters.
   YAML anchors are used to populate connection URIs to env variables for the corresponding Codefresh services.

-Start be defining the `global` parameters, and then copy them to `argo-platform`.
+Start by defining the `global` parameters, and then copy them to `argo-platform`.
 The complete set of parameters are

 1. In the `global`section, add the connection URI and credentials for required services:
   * MongoDB